Skip to main content Go to home page

 If you have paid or partially paid your assessment, and we allow or partially allow your objection, you will receive a refund of the overpaid tax with interest.

-If your objection is disallowed or partially allowed, you have the right to refer the matter for review to the Victorian Civil and Administrative Tribunal or the Supreme Court.
+If your objection is disallowed by us, you will have further rights to request the determination be reviewed at the Victorian Civil and Administrative Tribunal or appealed to the Supreme Court of Victoria.

 News and updates